andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 of descent is just `o - targ`, the target.
 At the inner layers, it has to use the `dWs` bundle to figure it out.

 Writing this is a bit of a struggle.
-Truth be told, I implemented this incorrectly several times before writing it now as you see here.
+I actually implemented this incorrectly several times before writing it as you see here.
 The type system doesn’t help you like it normally does in Haskell, and you can’t really use parametricity to help you write your code like normal Haskell.
 Everything is monomorphic, and everything multiplies with everything else.
 You don’t have any hits about what to multiply with what at any point in time.
-Seeing the implementation here basically amplifies and puts on displays all of the red flags/awfulness mentioned before.
+It’s like all of the bad things mentioned before, but amplified.

 In short, you’re leaving yourself open to many potential bugs…and the compiler doesn’t help you write your code at all!
 This is the nightmare